debnit/msmebazaar-w/README.md

-# Firebase Studio - MSMEConnect
+tch# Firebase Studio - MSMEConnect

 This is a Next.js application for MSMEConnect, providing financial services for Micro, Small, and Medium Enterprises.